davidbobek/SAIL-Master-Thesis/markdown/thesis.md

 ## 2.2 Digital Transformation and Organizational Readiness [REF]
-- Definition and scope of Digital Transformation.
-- Barriers to readiness (skills, culture, infrastructure).
-- Stages of transformation maturity.
-- Lessons for AI adoption.

 The concept of Digital Transformation is closely related to the adoption of AI in organizations.
 Digital Transformation refers to the integration of digital technologies into all areas of a business, fundamentally changing how the organization operates and delivers value to customers.
 Year by year, more and more organizations are undergoing Digital Transformation in order to stay competitive in the market and the prevalence of AI is only amplifying this successful digital revolution.
 The proof of the fact that Digital Transformation is in fact a successful concept can be seen by comparing the amount of companies which have undergone Digital Transformation in the last decade and the revenue growth of these companies.
 The companies which have undergone Digital Transformation have seen a significant increase in revenue and market share, while the companies which have not undergone Digital Transformation have seen a decline in revenue and market share [REF].